ding-lab/MergeFilterVCF/README.md

 Filters calls based on the value of the `set` field which is written to the merged VCF file.

-For TinJasmine, require 2/3 consensus for indels, so variants which are called by only by `varscan_indel` or `gatk_indel` are excluded.
+For TinJasmine, require 2/3 consensus for indels, so variants which are called by only by `varscan_indel` or `gatk_indel` are excluded, i.e., `--exclude varscan_indel,gatk_indel`

 For TinDaisy, require 2/3 consensus for both indels and snv, so exclude variants reported by just one caller, i.e., `--exclude strelka,varscan,mutect,sindel,varindel,pindel`